strasse34/pp2/README.md

 __Lighthouse in Developer Tools__ <br>
 ![Lighthouse Scores](https://github.com/strasse34/pp2/blob/main/assets/images/lighthouse.png)<br>
 __HTML Validator__<br>
   4 warnings were returned when passing through the official [W3C validator](https://validator.w3.org/).
 The warnings were about not using h1 headers in sections.
-It suggested to use h2 instead of h1, but I prefer to use h1 them.<br>
+It suggested to use h2 instead of h1, but I prefer to use h1 them.<br><br>
 __CSS Validator__<br>
-  No error were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/).<br>
+  No error were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/).<br><br>
 __jshint__<br>
   I got the bellow returns when passing through the official [jshint] (https://jshint.com/) at the first check.
-I fixed all the warnings and undefined variables in the file and they disappeared.<br>
+I fixed all the warnings and undefined variables in the file and they disappeared.<br><br>
     - There are 38 functions in this file.
     - Function with the largest signature take 0 arguments, while the median is 0.
     - Largest function has 12 statements in it, while the median is 7.5.